aiven/devportal/docs/tutorials/kafka-migration.rst

 After starting the replication flow, MirrorMaker 2 starts moving data between the source and target Kafka clusters in asynchronous mode.
 To measure how the replication is performing you might want to check the replication lag: the delay in synchronization between the source and target Apache Kafka cluster.
 Once the lag is `0`, the two Apache Kafka clusters are in sync.

-You can review how to create services integrations here.
+Follow the documentation to review :doc:`how to create services integrations </docs/platform/howto/create-service-integration>`.

 The metric you want to track is called ``kafka_mirrormaker_summary.replication_lag``.
 The image below showcases a Grafana® dashboard showing the mean MirrorMaker 2 replication lag trending to ``0``.